Feeds:

 Posts Tagged ‘dailyprompt-1885’

-Written by Max Lucado, a contemporary pastor and author.
-This is an excerpt from his book “Trade Your Cares for Calm.”
+Written by Uli Chi, a contemporary author, entrepreneur, mentor, and business leader.
+This is an excerpt from his book “The Wise Leader.”

 Read Full Post »